BernardoFL/RecursiveMixtures/README.md

 # Recursive Mixtures

-A JAX-based Python framework for recursive algorithms on mixture models using Gradient Flows on Measure Spaces.
+A JAX-based Python framework for recursive algorithms on Bayesian nonparametric mixture models using metric gradient flows on spaces of probability measures.

 ## Overview